 Colour copies of the above documents can be scanned and uploaded alongside your online application.
 If you are accepted on to the programme you will have to show original copies of the documents at enrolment.

 We will ask you to supply the details of two referees, both of whom should normally be able to provide an academic reference.
 We will contact them to request references as part of your application with your permission.

 What happens next?

 We will keep you informed of the progress of your application throughout the process.
 It normally takes 4-6 weeks between application and the final decision.

 Assessing your application

-If your application has met all the academic and administrative entry requirements, you will be invited to an interview and may be asked to submit additional documentation.
-Where possible, you should attend the university in person; however, if you are an overseas applicant or are genuinely unable to travel, you may be interviewed via video conferencing (e.g Skype) or other suitable means.
+If your application has met all the minimum entry requirements, you may be invited to an interview.
+Where possible, you should attend the University in person for this- however, if you are an overseas applicant or are unable to travel, you may be interviewed via video conferencing (e.g. Skype) or other suitable means.

 The interview panel will normally include your potential supervisors and/or other relevant academics within the faculty.

 Making an offer

 If your application is successful, an offer will be made to you via your myhub account.
 You will be asked to confirm your acceptance within 14 days to secure your place on the programme.